anup-dev07/C-projects/README.txt

-In this modified code, the friend declaration inside the Point class uses a template parameter U instead of T and a template parameter S instead of size.
-This ensures that the friend declaration matches the specialization of the operator<< outside the class.
-Now, the operator<< function has access to the private m_components member, and the code will compile and execute correctly.

-The reason for the thrown compiler error in the original code was the mismatch between the friend declaration inside the class and the specialization of the operator<< outside the class, leading to access restrictions on the private member.
+In this solution, we define the Point class template in the point.h header file.
+We add the operator<< function as a friend of the Point class so that it can access the private members of Point.
+Then, we define the operator<< function outside of the class, which allows us to customize the output behavior for Point objects.

+In the main.cpp file, we include the point.h header and demonstrate the usage of the operator<< by creating a Point<int, 3> object and printing it using std::cout.

+By separating the code into multiple files, it allows for better organization and modularity.
+The point.cpp file is not necessary in this case since the template definitions are in the header file, but you can add it if needed for more complex implementations.